PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Introduction

 \section{Introduction}

-Primordial Non-Gaussianities (PNG) provide a unique window into the dynamics of the Universe during the inflationary era.
-One of the most studied models is that of local Primordial non Gaussianities.
-The amplitude of the deviation from the Gaussianity is typically parameterised by $f_{\rm NL}^{local}$ (\fnl hereafter).
+Primordial non-Gaussianities (PNG) provide a unique window into the Universe's dynamics during the inflationary era.
+One of the most widely studied models is that of local primordial non-Gaussianities, where the amplitude of the deviation from Gaussianity is typically parameterised using $f_{\rm NL}^{local}$ \citep{Komatsu_2001}.
+In this paper, we only consider the local PNG, so we refer to this quantity simply as \fnl hereafter.
 Slow-roll single-field inflation predicts a nearly vanishing \fnl \citep{Maldacena_2003,Creminelli_2004}.
-Therefore, detecting a significantly larger value ($\mathcal{O}(f_{\rm NL}) > 1$) would point to a more complex scenario, such as multi-field inflation \citep{Lyth_2003,Byrnes_2010,Pajer_2013}.
-The current tightest constraints on \fnl come from the bispectrum measured for the anisotropies of the Cosmic Microwave Background, with $f_{\rm NL} = -0.9 \pm 5.1 \; (1\sigma)$ \citep{Planck_2018}.
-However, this measurement is fundamentally limited by cosmic variance, and it is not expected to reach the benchmark of $\sigma(f_{\rm NL}) = 1$, even with the addition of polarisation data from the CMB \citep{Baumann_2009}.
-Such an small error will allow to either detect or rule out most models of multi-field inflation.
+Therefore, detecting a significantly larger value ($f_{\rm NL} > 1$) would point to a more complex scenario, such as multi-field inflation \citep{Lyth_2003,Byrnes_2010,Pajer_2013}.
+Currently, the tightest constraints on \fnl come from the bispectrum measured for the anisotropies of the cosmic microwave background, with $f_{\rm NL} = -0.9 \pm 5.1 \;(68\%\,{\rm c.l.})$ \citep{Planck_2018}.
+However, this measurement is fundamentally limited by cosmic variance and it is not expected to reach the benchmark of $\sigma(f_{\rm NL}) = 1$, even with the addition of polarisation data from the CMB \citep{Baumann_2009}.
+Such a small error would allow us to detect or rule out most multi-field inflation models.